 Divi, OceanWP, and Woostify appeared to struggle the most, mainly when it came to the PSI mobile results.

-As we covered earlier, mobile online shopping is continuing to grow in popularity so it’s important to choose a theme that loads quickly for this audience.
+As we covered earlier, mobile online shopping is continuing to grow in popularity, so it’s important to choose a theme that loads quickly for this audience.
+Otherwise, you might be facing issues with a bloated site code and challenging warnings like "Avoid an excessive DOM size."

 Regardless of which theme you choose, be sure to optimize your site rather than just using the default settings of WordPress, your host, and your theme.
 Tools like NitroPack, which is compatible with all of the above themes, can quickly enhance the performance of your site in a number of ways, including how fast it loads on mobile devices.